bitsofcotton/p2/README.md

 # p2
 Generic predictor corrector with random.
 This suppose the random stream we make is better than original random source and the one we made is a little predictable with some prediction method.
 If so, this slices a little amount of random entropy.
 This is because short length of original prediction method divides 3 parts, bet ok, bet ng, or no bet.
 So with blending no periodical datas, it flatten 33%, 33%, 33% of them idealy, but with a little predictable part, it shifts original to a little predictable parts.
 But in fact, this only changes sliding window distribution.

-# How to use
-Change p2.py getrand functions and pp subprocess initializer.

 # General Tips
 If there exists correctly predict next one step with \[...,x_n,f(...,x_n),f(...,f(...,x_n)),..\], f should be linear because \[...,a\*x_n+b,a\*f(...,x_n)+b,a\*f(...,f(...,x_n))+b,...\].
 This concludes the structure of f is f(x):=(\<a,x\>).
 So p0 and p1 is reasonable in this meaning.
 But, if there exists predictor function, there is able to be non-predictable function on the meaning to them. (because there exists the stream that flip the predicted ones.)
 And, one of linear-space or exp-space or log-space, tetration-space or inverse-tetration-space is unpredictable in that meaning, others can be exists by some numerical tests.